SampleEnvironment/SECoP/protocol/specification/messages.rst

-A message starts with an action keyword, followed optionally by one space and a specifier (not containing spaces), followed optionally by one space and a JSON value called data, which contains all remaining characters in the line.
+A message starts with an action keyword, followed optionally by one space and a specifier (not containing spaces), followed optionally by one space and a JSON value (see :rfc:`8259`) called data, which contains all remaining characters in the line.

 The specifier consists of a module identifier, and for most actions, followed by a colon as separator and an accessible identifier.
 In special cases